A book review by: Lee Sonogan

 A plus for this book is that you are constantly reminded that these discoverys and observations are not absolute.
 He describes these ideas and then looks at it at a different way.
 Also, most of the big scientific ideas are referenced at the bottom of the page.
 The book is open to many perspectives and is unbiased in the points being made.
 Each chapter has something interesting to tell that you may have not known before.

 Overall, the creativity and imagination put into this book will make you want to keep reading.
 Half entertaining and half powerful learning, the ideas in it really make you think.
 The ending or last chapter concludes everything with the cosmic perspective.
 You are nothing compared to the size of the known universe.
 He has a strong message about it that everyone should read.
-I recommend this book as a introduction into relevent space.
+I recommend this book as an introduction into relevant space.
 If give you all the information you need and develops your understanding of time and space to the next level.

 “People who believe they are ignorant of nothing have neither looked for, nor stumbled upon, the boundary between what is known and unknown in the universe.”